JereMiO/docs-fr/docs/guide/ssr.md

 :::tip Note
 Utilisez un hook post pour que votre middleware de rendu côté serveur s'exécute _après_ les middlewares de Vite.
 :::

+## SSR Format

+By default, Vite generates the SSR bundle in ESM.
+There is experimental support for configuring `ssr.format`, but it isn't recommended.
+Future efforts around SSR development will be based on ESM, and CommonJS remains available for backward compatibility.
+If using ESM for SSR isn't possible in your project, you can set `legacy.buildSsrCjsExternalHeuristics: true` to generate a CJS bundle using the same [externalization heuristics of Vite v2](https://v2.vitejs.dev/guide/ssr.html#ssr-externals).